hackclub/hackclub/workshops/personal_website/README.md

    > ![](img/c9_clone_from_existing.png)

-9. Make sure that you're using the "Custom" template
-10. Without changing anything else, scroll to the bottom and click the green "Create Workspace" button
+9. Without changing anything else, scroll to the bottom and click the green "Create Workspace" button

 You should now see a screen looks something like this: